 Wyoming is a decidedly white-collar borough, with fully 85.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wyoming is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wyoming who work in management occupations (18.85%), office and administrative support (16.28%), and healthcare (12.84%).

-Telecommuters are a relatively large percentage of the workforce: 14.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Wyoming telecommute to their jobs.
+Overall, about 14.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Wyoming is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.